Ann Chambers, PhD

 Summary of Current Work

-Metastasis, the spread of cancer cells from a primary tumor to new sites, is a major factor in preventing successful treatment of cancer.
+Metastasis, Dormancy and Late Recurrence: Metastasis, the spread of cancer cells from a primary tumor to new sites, is a major factor in preventing successful treatment of cancer.
 Metastasis can occur after years of dormancy following treatment of a primary cancer.
-We are using experimental and clinical approaches to study metastasis and tumor dormancy.
-We have used in vivo videomicroscopy to clarify the steps and molecular mechanisms in metastasis.
-We have discovered that large numbers of dormant single cells may remain in secondary organs, with the potential to resume growth at later times to form metastases.
-We also are using in vitro models to study the molecular regulation of tumor dormancy.
-Our research suggests that new anti-metastatic therapies should be directed against the site-specific growth of cancer cells after they have arrived in the new organ.
-We are collaborating with Dr. Paula Foster to use novel cellular magnetic resonance imaging approaches to study metastasis and tumor dormancy.
+We are using experimental and clinical approaches to study mechanisms that regulate metastasis and tumor dormancy.
+We learned that large numbers of dormant single cells may remain in secondary organs, with the potential to resume growth at later times to form metastases.
+These cells are resistant to cytotoxic chemotherapies that target dividing cells.
+We are working identifying vulnerabilities in dormant cells and new ways to target them therapeutically.
+We are using in vitro models to study the molecular regulation of tumor dormancy.
+We are collaborating with Drs.
+Paula Foster and John Ronald to use novel cellular magnetic resonance and molecular imaging approaches to study metastasis and tumor dormancy.
+In collaboration with Dr. Jim Lacefield, we are using small animal ultrasound approaches to quantify and model tumor growth and blood flow parameters.
+We are collaborating with Dr. Eugene Wong to develop new microfluidic devices to study interactions between cancer cells and their tissue microenvironment.

-We also are studying how an oncogene-induced, integrin-binding protein called osteopontin (OPN) contributes to the growth and progression of many kinds of tumors, in collaboration with Dr. Alan Tuck.
-We have shown that OPN can function to promote malignancy of cells in culture, and we are studying how OPN affects tumor growth and progression.
-We have developed an ELISA that can measure OPN plasma levels in patients.
-In clinical studies, we have shown that women with metastatic breast cancer, as well as men with castrate resistant prostate cancer, have blood OPN levels that are higher than normal levels, and that OPN tissue levels are higher in many types of tumors than in adjacent normal tissue.
-Elevated OPN levels are associated with poorer survival.
-These experimental and clinical studies will clarify the role of OPN functionally in cancer, and its potential role as a prognostic marker in breast, prostate and other cancers.
+Osteopontin as a Biomarker and Regulator of Cancer Aggressiveness: We are studying how an oncogene-induced, integrin-binding protein called osteopontin (OPN) contributes to the growth and progression of breast and other tumors, in collaboration with Dr. Alan Tuck.
+We showed that OPN promotes malignancy of cells in culture, and we are studying how OPN affects tumor growth, progression and responses to targeted therapies.
+We developed an ELISA to measure OPN plasma levels in patients and in clinical studies, we learned that women with metastatic breast cancer, as well as men with castrate resistant prostate cancer, have elevated blood OPN levels.
+OPN tissue levels are also elevated in tumor types.
+We found that elevated OPN levels in blood or tumor tissue are associated with poorer survival.
+These experimental and clinical studies will clarify the role of OPN functionally in cancer, and its potential role as a prognostic and predictive biomarker in breast, prostate and other cancers.

-Also in collaboration with Dr. Tuck, we are studying molecular determinants of early breast cancer progression.
+Early Breast Cancer Progression: In collaboration with Dr. Tuck, we also are studying molecular determinants of early breast cancer progression.
 Using in vitro and in vivo models, we have identified a series of genes whose expression changes as breast cells progress from atypical ductal hyperplasia, to ductal carcinoma in situ, to invasive mammary carcinoma.
+These biomarkers may help in determining the potential aggressiveness of early breast lesions, and refine treatment strategies for these patients.

-The overall aim of our research is to learn how cancer cells spread, in order that new approaches to prevent, delay or treat development of metastatic disease can be developed.
+The overall aim of our research is to learn how cancer cells spread, how they can become dormant and what triggers their awakening, in order that new approaches to prevent, delay or treat metastatic disease and late recurrences can be developed.

 View Publication (PDF)